Definition Of Alcoholic: Is Your Drinking Alcoholism Or ‘Problem Drinking’?

 - Other people have shared their worries about their drinking.

 - Participating in high-risk sexual conduct when drunk.

 - Not having the ability to picture their daily life with no alcohol in it.

 If people present with a variety of these indicators, it is essential for them to deal with their drinking problem.
 Speak to someone who cares and be honest about the situation.
 Admitting you need help is a good starting point.

 Additionally, talking with somebody in the mental health or wellness arena, like a counselor or social worker (ideally an alcohol addiction expert).
-Or your GP may help prospective problem drinkers get a comprehensive evaluation of their alcohol consumption patterns and offer recommendations for suitable therapy.
+Or your GP may you get a comprehensive evaluation of your alcohol consumption patterns.
+And offer recommendations for suitable therapy.

 Getting help with your drinking: